blacklanternsecurity/bbot/.github/ISSUE_TEMPLATE/bug_report.md

 **OS, BBOT Installation Method + Version**
 Example: `OS: Arch Linux, Installation method: pip, BBOT version: 1.0.3.545`
 Note: You can get the bbot version with `bbot --version`
 Note: Windows is **not** supported.
-(This includes WSL and Docker Desktop) Please do not submit bug reports for Windows.
+We have successfully used BBOT on Docker Desktop in the past, however Windows is highly problematic so if you choose this path you are on your own.

 **BBOT Config**
 Attach your BBOT config (`bbot --current-config`).